 Mermaid’s Fountain

 We tried to have lunch at Cactus, which has good reviews, but it is really small.
 We had a group of 10 and it looked like the total capacity of the restaurant was about 14.
 Luckily there was a much larger place next door.
-Papi’s BBQ doesn’t sound like a typical Guatemalan or even “Latin” fare, but it was really good.
+Papi’s BBQ doesn’t sound like typical Guatemalan or even “Latin” fare, but it was really good.
 I got the namesake burger.
 Charmaine got a pulled pork sandwich and a maracuya drink.
 Everything was really good.
 Charmaine’s pulled pork wasn’t quite as good as Phil’s, but she said it was pretty close.
 That’s about the highest compliment Charmaine can give a BBQ joint.